 This involves greeting new members, removing offenders, and regulating the conversation.
 Some bots even allow you to play music or play games on your server.

-To add an automaton to your server, you don’t need to be a coding expert.
+According to Increditools, to add an automaton to your server, you don’t need to be a coding expert.
 You just tweak what the bots do and say after downloading them.
 We’ll go through how to get the MEE6 bot and how to use it as a greeting bot, a moderating bot, and a bot that informs your server when you’re streaming.

 How to add a bot to Discord